madoublet/respond-ui/README.md

     `$ npm install`

+## Configure your backend server

+Modify the `target` property in proxy.conf.json to point to the your backend server.
+By default it will proxy all requests to `/api` to http://localhost:8080.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` or `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+See `ng serve --help` for more options to the `ng serve` command.

 ## Code scaffolding